brisco007/vPIM/README.md

 ```
 sudo ipmitool power cycle
 ```
-For VM errors, shut down the VM first.
+If these errors happen in the virtual machine, shut down the VM first and then do the power cycle.